-The aim of the European Disability Expertise is to collect, analyse and provide independent and scientific data and information relating to national policies and legislations, their link with EU level as well as information about the situation of persons with disabilities.
+The general purpose of this project is to collect, analyse and provide independent and scientific data and information relating to national disability policies and legislation and their relationship to policy and legislation at EU level, as well as on the situation of persons with disabilities.
+The information and data collected is intended to support the European Commission by:

-All national/country and synthesis reports will be uploaded on the dedicated section of the website.
+All reports will be published on a dedicated section of the EMPL Europa website.
 See below.

-The current Disability Online Tool of the Commission (DOTCOM) is constructed as a large database of information about national laws, policies, strategies and initiatives in the Member States of the European Union and other candidate/associated countries.
-The focus for the European Disability Expertise’ DOTCOM tool will be on the 27 EU Member States, Iceland, Liechtenstein and Serbia, and includes the UN and EU level.
+The Disability Online Tool of the Commission (DOTCOM) is constructed from a large database of information about national laws, policies, strategies and initiatives in the Member States of the European Union, its candidate countries and other associated countries.
+The database contains, for each of these countries, the EU, and the UN, summary information on 48 selected policy instruments, organised in 9 themes (amounting to more than 1,500 records).
+Each record includes descriptive text and web links to policy documents or sources of further information at the national level.

 European Disability Expertise (July 2020 – ongoing)